Nikos Pappas (basketball): AEK (2021–2022)

 On August 16, 2021, Pappas signed with AEK Athens of the Greek Basket League.
 He was constantly plagued by injuries and he also spent the final stretch of the season under suspension, after falling out with new coach Curro Segura, who took over the team after Stefanos Dedas signed with CSKA Moscow.
 In 12 league games, he averaged 12.4 points, 2.5 rebounds, 2.8 assists and 1.4 steals, playing around 27 minutes per contest.

-Final season with Panathinaikos (2022–present)
+Final season with Panathinaikos (2022–2023)

 After assisting the team in the pre-season, on December 3, 2022, Pappas was signed on for the rest of the 2022–2023 campaign in order to close out his playing career with his beloved Panathinaikos.
+He made his debut on December 11, 2022, in a match against AEK Athens.

+Pappas appeared in a total of only four domestic league games, scoring one basket against Olympiacos in Game 4 of the Greek Basket League finals.

-He made his debut on December 11 of 2022 in a game against AEK BC.
-Reportedly, he pledged to donate the entirety of his contract pay to the sanitation workers at the Athens Olympic Stadium complex.
+Reportedly, Pappas pledged to donate the entirety of his contract pay to the sanitation workers at the Athens Olympic Stadium complex.

+On July 21, 2023, Panathinaikos officially bade farewell to the retiring player.